wnsparrow/ledger-app/README.md

 # Ledger Case Study

 Hello!
-My name is Will Sparrow and this README will give you more details on the "app" I have built, including additional context regarding the associated code, how to run the app, where to locate certain files, etc. Please reach out to me if you have any questions.
-Thank you.
+My name is Will Sparrow and these instructions will show you how to run my application.
+Please message me if you have any questions.
+Enjoy!

+## Prerequisites
+* Python
+  * I am assuming those viewing this have Python 3 installed.
+If you do not have Python 3 (execute `python --version` in a terminal/command prompt to check), then download [Python](https://www.python.org/downloads/) from the website.
+* Node
+  * Ensure that you have the most up to date version of Node installed (execute `node --version` in a terminal/command prompt to check).
+Download [Node](https://nodejs.org/en/) website. from the website if you do not have it installed.

 ## Running the application